PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant recent improvements
+- October 2024: Homa now has an official IANA IP protocol number (146).
 - August 2024: upgraded to Linux 6.10.6.
 - July 2024: introduced "TCP hijacking", where Homa packets are sent as legitimate TCP segments (using TCP as the IP protocol) and then reclaimed